Surgery for osteosarcoma

 Tumors in the arms or legs

-Limb-salvage surgery: Most patients with tumors in the arms or legs can have limb-sparing surgery, but this depends on the location and extent of the tumor.
+Limb-salvage surgery: Most patients with tumors in the arms or legs can have limb-sparing surgery, but this depends on where the tumor is, how big it is, and whether it has grown into nearby structures.

 The section of bone that is removed along with the osteosarcoma is replaced with a bone graft (piece of bone from another part of the body or from another person) or with an internal prosthesis (a man-made device used to replace part or all of a bone) made of metal and other materials.

 Complications of limb-salvage surgery can include infections and grafts or rods that become loose or broken.
-Limb-salvage surgery patients might need more surgery in the following years, and some could eventually need an amputation.
+Limb-salvage surgery patients might need more surgery in the following years, and some might still eventually need an amputation.

 It takes about a year, on average, for patients to learn to walk after limb-salvage surgery on a leg.
-This physical rehabilitation is more intense than after amputation.
-If the patient does not take part in the rehabilitation program, the salvaged arm or leg may become useless.
+Physical rehabilitation after limb-salvage surgery is more intense than after amputation, but it’s extremely important.
+If the patient doesn’t actively take part in the rehabilitation program, the salvaged arm or leg can become useless.

 Amputation: For some patients, amputation may be the best option.
 For example, if the patient has a large tumor that extends into the nerves and/or the blood vessels, it might not be possible to save the limb.

-Results of MRI scans and examination of the tissue by the pathologist during surgery can help the surgeon decide how much of the arm or leg needs to be amputated.
+The surgeon decides how much of the arm or leg needs to be amputated based on the results of MRI scans and an examination of removed tissue by the pathologist during the surgery.
 Surgery is planned so that muscles and the skin will form a cuff around the remaining bone.
 This cuff will fit into the end of a prosthetic (artificial) limb.

 Reconstructive surgery can help some patients who lose a limb to function as well as possible.
 For example, if the leg must be amputated mid-thigh (including the knee joint), the lower leg and foot can be rotated and attached to the thigh bone, so that the ankle functions as a new knee joint.
 This surgery is called rotationplasty.
 Of course, the patient would still need a prosthetic limb to extend the leg.